Lingchen-chen/iOrthopredictor/README.md

 ## Acknowledgement

-We build our project base on [StyleGAN2](https://github.com/NVlabs/stylegan2).
+We build our project based on [StyleGAN2](https://github.com/NVlabs/stylegan2).